Undefined1234/TeamChallenge_Group6/README.md

 # TeamChallenge_Group6
+[!NOTE]
-[!Note] For this tool you will need [Edge Explorer](https://www.microsoft.com/nl-nl/edge/download?form=MA13FJ) on your device
+For this tool you will need [Edge Explorer](https://www.microsoft.com/nl-nl/edge/download?form=MA13FJ) on your device

 Repository containing the Aneurysma Angle Estimation (AAE) GUI.
 This tool runs HTML in the front-end and uses python in the backend.
 Javascript is being used as translation language between HTML and python.